tensorflow/addons/STYLE_GUIDE.md

 Addons uses [flake8](http://flake8.pycqa.org/en/latest/) to check pep8 compliance and code analysis.

-Addon use [Black](https://black.readthedocs.io/en/stable/) to format our code.
+Addons use [Black](https://black.readthedocs.io/en/stable/) to format our code.
 The continuous integration check will fail if you do not use it.

 Install them with: